liferay/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/09-installing-liferay-on-websphere.markdown

     click *Next*.

 WebSphere then creates your profile and finishes with a message telling you the profile was created successfully.
 Awesome!
 Your profile is complete.
-Now there's a few things you need to configure in your application server.
+Now there are a few things you need to configure in your application server.

-In this version of WebSphere, servlet filters are not initialized on web application startup, but rather, on first access.
+In this version of WebSphere, servlet filters are not initialized on web application startup, but rather on first access.
 This can cause problems when deploying certain apps to @product@.
-To configure servlet filters to initialize on application startup (i.e., deployment), you need to set the following `webcontainer` custom properties in your WebSphere application server:
+To configure servlet filters to initialize on application startup (i.e., deployment), you must set the following `webcontainer` custom properties in your WebSphere application server:

     com.ibm.ws.webcontainer.initFilterBeforeInitServlet = true
     com.ibm.ws.webcontainer.invokeFilterInitAtStartup = true